Benefits of Monotonicity in Safe Exploration with Gaussian Processes: Abstract

 \section{Abstract}

 We consider the problem of sequentially maximising an unknown function over a set of actions while ensuring that every sampled point has a function value below a given safety threshold.
 We model the function using kernel-based and Gaussian process methods, while differing from previous works in our assumption that the function is monotonically increasing with respect to a \emph{safety variable}.
 This assumption is motivated by various practical applications such as adaptive clinical trial design and robotics.
-Taking inspiration from the \textsc{\sffamily GP-UCB} and \textsc{\sffamily SafeOpt} algorithms, we propose an algorithm, monotone safe \textsc{\sffamily UCB} (\textsc{\sffamily M-SafeUCB}) for this task.
+Taking inspiration from the \textsc{\sffamily GP-UCB} and \textsc{\sffamily SafeOpt} algorithms, we propose an algorithm, monotone safe {\sffamily UCB} (\textsc{\sffamily M-SafeUCB}) for this task.
 We show that \textsc{\sffamily M-SafeUCB} enjoys theoretical guarantees in terms of safety, a suitably-defined regret notion, and approximately finding the entire safe boundary.
-In addition, we illustrate that the monotonicity assumption yields significant benefits in terms of both the guarantees obtained and the algorithmic simplicity.
-We support our theoretical findings by performing empirical evaluations on a variety of functions.
+In addition, we illustrate that the monotonicity assumption yields significant benefits in terms of the guarantees obtained, as well as algorithmic simplicity and efficiency.
+We support our theoretical findings by performing empirical evaluations on a variety of functions, including a simulated clinical trial experiment.